News and Announcements

 Do it the easy way - Just use the Hole-by-Hole score entry in the GHIN App or web page, and it will automatically adjust for Net Double Bogey for you.
 It takes less than a minute.

 Hole-by-Hole entry of each hole score is pretty quick.
-This is a lot easier than figuring out your Course Handicap with the new CH formula, then figuring out where you get dots, then figuring out the max score on each hole, and actually getting it all correct.
-However, if you do want your Course Handicap, use the GHIN App.
+This is a lot easier than figuring out your Course Handicap from the GHIN app, then figuring out where you get dots, then figuring out the max score on each hole, and actually getting it all correct.
+If you do want your Course Handicap, use the GHIN App.

 What is Net Double Bogey?
 Starting in 2020, WHS introduces the concept of Net Double Bogey for your maximum hole score.
 What does that mean?
 It means you simply figure ou the strokes (dots) you are allowed on each hole, add par, and add two.
 On a par 3 where you get one stroke, you get 3+1+2 for a max of 5.
 On a par 5 where you get two strokes, you get 5+2+2=9 strokes.
 Simple so far, right?